weyderfs/aws-swiss-army-knife/README.md

 # AWS Swiss Army Knife

-Tips and Tricks from a compiled of commands using the AWS CLI + JSON Query and Shell Script
+Tips & Tricks for the AWS CLI commands and JSON query combinations for precise data extraction sometimes using a little of Shell scripting for automation, orchestration and gathering information